 One of the most peculiar things about Machine Learning is the dichotomy between academic ML research and industrial ML production.
 Taking a glance at the flood of ML papers on arXiv, it seems that a new breakthrough is happening almost every week.
 Yet, how exactly we use these algorithms as part of an ML production system, which not only includes the ML model, but also a way to turn the model scores into meaningful business actions and ensure that these actions are the rights ones, is much less documented.

 When I first started writing about Machine Learning and Data Science back in 2019, my goal has been to close this academic/industrial gap.
-Since then, I’ve published dozens of articles on the subject, and my audience has grown to over 1K followers, including ML students as well as ML practitioners.
+Since then, I’ve published dozens of articles on the subject, and my audience has grown to over 2K followers, including ML students as well as ML practitioners.
 I published all of my writing on the online publishing platform Medium, and this book is a curated selection of 13 of my best pieces.
-I created this book:

 This book is organized in 4 themes,

-(1) ML system design - how ML systems are designed, with some concrete examples,
+- ML system design - how ML systems are designed

-(2) ML operations - how ML systems are operated, including topics such as monitoring and A/B testing,
+- ML operations - how ML systems are operated, monitored, and tested

-(3) Advanced ML topics - class imbalance, language modeling with BERT, and reinforcement learning, and
+- Advanced ML topics - class imbalance, BERT, and reinforcement learning, and